superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 The implementation is relatively straightforward.
 We create a list of pairs between the cleaned query and all the retrieved posts.

-Afterward, we call a `cross-encoder/ms-marco-MiniLM-L-6-v2` model (from sentence-transformers) to give them the rerank score.
+Afterward, we call a `cross-encoder/ms-marco-MiniLM-L-6-v2` model (from sentence-transformers) to give the retrieved posts their rerank score.
 Based on the rerank score, we sort the posts in descending order.

 You might have noticed the following piece of code in the `search()` method: